Do You Need Special Cables for 4K TV?

 How HDMI Cables Work

-All HDMI cables are basically the same in that no matter what version you have, they connect an audio/video source device (media player) to your TV.
+All HDMI cables are basically the same in that no matter what version you have, they connect an audio/video source device (cable box, Blu-ray player, gaming console, or other media player) to your TV.
 It allows a signal to be sent from your media player to your TV.

 HDMI Standards: 1.4, 2.0, 2.0a & 2.1